Five Important Conversations to Have with Your Preteen

 - Making Mornings Manageable When School Starts: Having my son make his lunch the night before is guaranteed to make everyone’s morning better.
 Even planning the breakfast items the night before might help with first week jitters because it is one less thing to think about.
 Since my child’s middle school starts 40 minutes earlier than his elementary school, figuring out the commute time to school and the best route will be critical.

 I wish you all the best as your preteen embarks on the wonderful adventure into middle school!
-If you need a little help with the transition or with any of these conversations, Parents Place is here for you to help make life’s big moments as smooth as you would like.
+If you need a little help with the transition or with any of these conversations, the Center for Children and Youth is here for you to help make life’s big moments as smooth as you would like.
 Our team of parenting experts specializes in helping families make their best selves come forward.
 Contact us today!